dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 ? when it stalled, what did it stall on and how can we replay what it was up to ?
 ? is abort causing the cache to be broken so that upon receive things are not being ingested correctly into the block cache ?

+Can cause this fault with a blank installation.
+Seems to happen during rapid updates, particularly during open sequence.

 SetVirgin might be causing errors in completion ?
 SetVirgin or setting a pulse early might be causing it to be recorded when it isn't fully synced ?